CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-06-18.md

   - [ ] @robrwo: Brian is unhappy that CNA assigns separate CVE for embedded vulns, but that is standard policy.
     - Unsure if this will cause a conflict with data where dists have multiple CVEs for same issue.
     - CPAN::Audit::DB is now flagging embedded issues that authors might not be aware of too.
-  - @stigsp referred @robrwo (via Matrix) to look at https://salsa.debian.org/security-tracker-team/security-tracker/-/blob/master/data/embedded-code-copies
+  - @stigtsp referred @robrwo (via Matrix) to look at https://salsa.debian.org/security-tracker-team/security-tracker/-/blob/master/data/embedded-code-copies

 #### CPAN Modules review
 - [ ] @stigtsp - Encrypted module on CPAN - the author removed the encryption in the new version